 * Rules 4 and 8 preserve the file extension dot (e.g. .pdf, .docx, .xlsx)

 No subscriptions.
 No feature gates after purchase.
 Pay once, own it permanently.
+Individual and Enterprise licenses unlock identical functionality — the difference is the grant of rights in the EULA.

 Try LPFE on any folder.
 All 9 rules available — capped at 25 entries so you can evaluate before you buy.